Mir Jumla II: Campaign & Governorship in Bengal

+Soon after his arrival at Dhaka, Mir Jumla received the imperial farman (decree) appointing him subahdar (governor) of Bengal in recognition of his services.
+He was shortly rewarded with further titles and another increase of mansab (rank).
+He reorganised the administration.
+Reversing the action of Shuja, who had transferred the capital to Rajmahal, he restored Dhaka to its former status.
+He then paid attention to the administration of justice, dismissing dishonest Qazis (clerics and judges) and Mir Adils.
+Finally Mir Jumla pacified Hijli.

+Later, Mir Jumla further promoted as Diwan al-Kul, or Grand vizier.
+It is reported that this is due to his effort of returning Babur's diamond to the Mughal possession.
+He also granted the command of 6000 Mughal cavalry, residence near Agra Fort, precious stones, 200 horses, 10 elephants, as well as 500000 rupees payment in cash.
+As a bonus, he also granted a fiefdom in Karnataka for seven years, without obligation to pay any tribute.

+Mir Jumla met and befriended the French traveller Jean-Baptiste Tavernier after his defection into Mughal side. who testify that Mir Jumla were a prominent governor of Mughal empire under Aurangzeb.
+Tavernier advised Mir Jumla that there is little market of diamonds in europe at that time, thus prompting Mir Jumla to command his diamond miners back for agricultural works.

+For naval operations such as during Assam campaign he employs Portuguese, English, and Dutch sailors to operate his 323 warships.
+Furthermore, Mir Jumla also employing a British named Thomas Pratt to construct boats and making ammunition for riverine warfare Francisco Bethencourt and Catia Antunes has noted how Mir Jumla shared traits of Asian princes or potentates for his fondness for cannon weaponries, and how he is willing to employ European gunners such as crews of Ter Schelling ship.

 Northeastern frontier expedition

-The most important aspect of Mir Jumla's rule in Bengal was his northeastern frontier policy, by which he conquered the frontier kingdoms of Kamrup (Kamarupa) and Assam.
 Koch Behar was a vassal state, but Raja Pran Narayan took advantage of the war of succession and shook off his allegiance.
 The Ahom king of Assam, Jayadhwaj Singha, occupied a part of Kamrup, which had earlier been integrated with the Bengal subah.
 Mir Jumla advanced with a large army and navy against the enemy; he sent the main body of the troops and the navy towards Kamrup, while he himself proceeded against Koch Behar.
 On his approach, Pran Narayan evacuated the country and fled towards the hills.
 Koch Behar was occupied in about one month and a half and making administrative arrangements there, Mir Jumla came to join the advance party towards Kamrup.
 The king of Assam was prudent enough to evacuate Kamrup, but Mir Jumla decided to conquer Assam also.
 Mir Jumla took 12,000 cavalry, 30,000 infantry, and a fleet of 323 ships and boats up river towards Assam—the naval contingent comprised Portuguese, English, and Dutch sailors.